 How did you do?

 If you recognize any area that needs work, dedicate some valuable time to working on solutions.
 You’ll see improved performance among your employees – and a better bottom line.
-If you would like to learn more about joining a local C12 Group, contact us today!
+If you would like to learn more about joining a local Business Forum, contact us today!

 “Each of you has received a gift in order to serve others.
 You should use it faithfully.” – 1 Peter 4:10